-- 25. Occasionally job applicants or employees may ask for references (from the provider or from the person receiving them) relating to them to be released under the "subject access" provisions of data protection regulations. - 26.
-An employer does not have to release this information as it is exempted from these provisions.
+23. Occasionally job applicants or employees may ask for references (from the provider or from the person receiving them) relating to them to be released under the "subject access" provisions of data protection regulations.

+- 24. An employer does not have to release this information as it is exempted from these provisions.
 For this reason, the Council's reference template is marked "Strictly confidential employment reference".
-In addition, when providing a reference, the same strapline should be used. - 27.
+In addition, when providing a reference, the same strapline should be used. - 25.
 Although employers can rely on this exemption to refuse to disclose a reference to the individual, an employer may decide to adopt an approach of openness and provide a copy anyway.
-It should consider whether or not the disclosure would also reveal the identity of another individual (namely the author of the reference).
-The employer may decide to disclose the reference if the other individual concerned consents to this or if his or her identity can be concealed.
+It should consider whether the disclosure would also reveal the identity of another individual (namely the author of the reference).
+The employer may decide to disclose the reference if the other individual concerned consents to this or if their identity can be concealed.
 Each case should be considered on its merits.
-Please seek your HR Advisors advice.
+Please seek your HR Advisor's advice.

-PROVIDING REFERENCES FOR CURRENT OR EX-EMPLOYEES
+PROVIDING REFERENCES FOR CURRENT OR FORMER-EMPLOYEES